tuna/tuna.moe/_posts/events/2015-09-26-new-member-meetup.md

 - Date&Time: Sept.
 26 (Saturday) 19:20
 - Location: Room 303, Old Hydraulic Engineering Bld.
 (See the map below)

-On this meeting, we're gonna
+During this meeting, we're gonna

 - Introduce ourselves and make friends with each other
 - Introduce TUNA, including its history, events and interesting projects